 These blended objectives can be achieved through various activities depending on an organisation’s characteristics and business model.
 As Michael J. Alter observed: “Social objectives aimed at mission accomplishment (social value creation) vary widely depending on the organisation’s mission and sector and financial objectives focused on financial sustainability (economic value creation) vary according to funding needs and business model.”

-Social Enterprise: The Big Issue
+Ethics and Profitability: The Big Issue

 The Big Issue, founded in London in 1991, is one of the most successful social enterprises in the UK.
 Having started as a magazine, now the Big Issue Group runs four organisations which differ according to their main objectives and activities, namely The Big Issue magazine, Big Issue Invest, The Big Issue Foundation, and Big Issue Shop.
 The Big Issue aims to “dismantle poverty through creating opportunity”.
 It creates job opportunities for homeless and long-term unemployed people to “earn a legitimate income” by selling the magazine.
 The vendors buy copies for £1.25 from the Big Issue and sell them for £2.50.